 First, we went to the stairs at the convention center.
 Looking up at the 1.3 billion stairs, I knew he was up to no good.
 He had a crazy idea of making stair sprints and mixing pushups.

 Travis said, “We’ll go up one flight, do ten pushups and then walk down.
 Then we’ll go up two flights, followed by 20 pushups….”

-“Cool”, I replied in my head.
-“This is going to rock and I’m going to show these youngsters what I’m made of…”
+“Cool,” I replied in my head.
+“I’m going to rock and show these youngsters what I’m made of.”

 “That’s it.
-I am so tired of you putting me in these situations… Look at me, look at me!
+I am so tired of you putting me in these situations.
+Look at me, look at me!
 I’m the finisher guy.
 I can do all kinds of cool stuff because I lost a little weight,” were the words going through my head.

 Enough with that – this is YOUR time.
-Use the last 8 minutes of your workout to let go and just unleash everything that has been bottled up inside of you all week.
+Use the last 8 minutes of your workout to let go and unleash everything that has been bottled up inside of you all week.